19hours/sg-statutes/Acts/Stamp Duties Act.md

 A transfer of the undertaking or shares in respect of a scheme for reconstruction of company or companies, an amalgamation of companies, or a transfer, conveyance or assignment of beneficial interest in assets between associated entities, under section 15

-$180, irrespective of whether the instrument qualifies for relief under section 15
+$200, irrespective of whether the instrument qualifies for relief under section 15

 1A.

 A conversion of a firm or private company to a limited liability partnership under section 15

-$180, irrespective of whether the instrument qualifies for relief under section 15
+$200, irrespective of whether the instrument qualifies for relief under section 15

 1B.

 An acquisition of ordinary shares in a company under section 15A

-$180, irrespective of whether the instrument qualifies for relief under section 15A
+$200, irrespective of whether the instrument qualifies for relief under section 15A

 2.

 Any immovable property that is sold under Part IV of the Housing and Development Act (Cap.
 129)

-$36
+$40

 3.

 Any other immovable property

-$108
+$120

 4.

 All other transactions

-$108.
+$120.

+[S 304/2016 wef 01/07/2016]

 [S 776/2013 wef 23/12/2013]